alexmanrique/blog/_posts/2020-09-17-my-favourite-pull-requests.md

 Conclusion
 ----------------------------
-In this post, we have talked about the importance of removing code, this way we reduce the number of lines of code without decreasing the functionality of our product/service, that will lead to fewer bugs and we will have more time to do other things because the time of maintenance is lower.
+In this post, we have talked about the importance of removing code, this way we reduce the number of lines of code without decreasing the functionality of our product/service, which will lead to fewer bugs and we will have more time to do other things because the time of maintenance is lower.